jPomeranz/insurance-challenge/README.md

 - Frontend
 - - Improve error handling to give users an alert or message with details
 - - Add more advanced filtering to front-end with multi-selects and add support to carrier API
-- - Transpile code instead of using standalone React/Babel
-- - Split out frontend into separate components and files
+- - Split out App component a little more
 - Backend
 - - Handle larger data by writing files to disk and chunking
 - - Cache normalized carrier data in a SQLite DB and query from it rather than scraping all of GSheets on every request and filtering in memory
+- - Add pagination to API endpoint
 - - Add unit/integration/E2E tests
 - - Add linting